JChan23/Tennis-Most-Aces/README.md

 ### 1. Recover each player's ace distribution from a one-sided ladder

-Bookmakers quote "N+ aces" with no under side, so you cannot de-vig by rescaling to sum to 1.
+Bookmakers quote "N+ aces" with no under side, so we cannot de-vig by rescaling to sum to 1.
 The margin has to be estimated jointly with the
 distribution: